 Diagnosis of otosclerosis is usually made by a combination of family history and a progressive conductive hearing loss.
 Hearing tests most comonly are conductive, but may initially show a sensory pattern and later show the typical conductive loss pattern.
-Acoustic reflexes may eventually be inverted or absent, but early on may show the "on-off" effect.
-This is often a useful test.
+Acoustic reflexes may eventually be inverted or absent.

 There is an odd variant of otosclerosis called "cochlear otosclerosis".
 Some clinical papers (e.g. Lippy and Berenholz) suggest that this condition can be diagnosed with a flat sensorineural hearing loss, good speech discrimination, absent acoustic reflexes, and a family history.
 To us, this clinical picture would seem rather difficult to distinguish from any other type of sensorineural hearing loss.
 As the treatments for cochlear otosclerosis vary from doing nothing to an unproven medical treatment (sodium fluoride), we would favor simply diagnosing such patients as having sensorineural hearing loss.

-Bedside: The otologic clinician should confirm audiological testing suggesting a conductive hearing loss with bedside examination.
+The otologic clinician should confirm audiological testing suggesting a conductive hearing loss with bedside examination.
 The reason for this is that mistakes can be made, and when there is a significant hearing loss, inexperienced audiologists may omit or use masking incorrectly.
 It is best to confirm the conductive hearing loss both with the tuning fork test (512 hz) -- both Weber and Rinne, and with the VEMP test.
 VEMP's should be absent in a conductive hearing loss but present in sensorineural hearing loss.
 Rarely (about 10%) there is a redness of the promentory of the tympanic membrane.
 This is called Schwartz sign -- it is not a reliable sign and should not be relied upon (Lippy and Berenholz, 2008).
 In our practice, we see redness to the promentory in all sorts of random people -- usually those who have recently q-tipped their ears, or those who flew in from out of state, and we think that Schwartz's sign is a useless physical sign.